 Is Leasing a Car a Good Financial Decision?

-When you are thinking of purchasing your first car, you might wonder if it makes more sense financially to buy a car or to lease a car.
+When you are thinking of purchasing your first car, you might wonder if it makes more sense financially to buy the new car or to lease a car.
 This is an important decision, but once you understand the terms and conditions involved in both a lease and purchase you can make a comparison to see which makes sense for you.
 Generally speaking, though, it's better financially to buy a used car rather than buying new, or leasing a car.

 A car's value depreciates the most rapidly in its first three years, so at least financially, it's best to purchase a car that is two to three years old.
 You may be considering leasing because you prefer a new car, or because the monthly payments are lower than the payments on a new car loan.
 Learning more about how leasing car works can help you make your decision.